liferay/git-tools/git-pull-request/README.md

 		gitpr help

-5. If you want to use the alias ability you need to configure your git repo with
+5. If you want to use the "user aliases" functionality you need to configure your git repo with

-		git config github.users.filename PATH_TO_YOUR_FILE (local to the current repo)
+		git config git-pull-request.users-alias-file PATH_TO_YOUR_FILE (local to the current repo)

-		git config --global github.users.filename PATH_TO_YOUR_FILE (global for all the git repos)
+		git config --global git-pull-request.users-alias-file PATH_TO_YOUR_FILE (global for all the git repos)

 	Run the command gitpr update-users.
 This command will populate the previous file with all the info of the users who has forked your upstream repository